wechicken456/RIPv2_Shrub/NOTES.md

 => Use mutexes to guard the write_pcap() function.

 As per the testing instruction, and the nature of the [shim.py](./shim.py), hardcode the MAC source address for EVERY reply packet to start with `5e:fe`.

+## Mutexes

+Use [pthread_mutex_lock](https://stackoverflow.com/a/40880980) before any read/write from an interface's file descriptor.

+## RIP
+As per the RFC, first, check if a packet is from and to port 520.

+Then, check if the IPv4 source is from one of our interfaces.
+If it is not, ignore it.
+This can be done by looping through the global `interfaces` accessible by all threads.